 We appreciate it when our gear can be used in a wide variety of situations.
 Backpacking chairs are no different.
 We'd love to have just one chair for traveling, no matter the destination, and we awarded high points to chairs that we could bring anywhere.

 The Mayfly received high marks for versatility.
 Its leg configuration performs much better on sand and soft surfaces than its legged competitors, making this an excellent choice for the beach.
 The weight also contributed to this high score, as it was light enough to lug into the backcountry, especially when compared to the Joey and Helinox Swivel, which were nearly twice as heavy.

 The Mayfly is great for a wide variety of situations.
 This seat is better suited for the beach than any we tested, and its durable yet light build makes it a no-brainer for just about any trip you could dream up.
 However, because the seat is so low to the ground, older users or anyone who has a harder time getting up and down from the ground found it difficult to use.

-Ringing in at $100, the Mayfly is on par with its competitors.
-The Joey is more comfortable but significantly heavier, and is priced at $75.
-That being said, since you're nearly sitting on the ground, you could have a taco-style chair for as low as $25.
-We think the Mayfly is accurately priced, but we had a hard time finding its ideal market.
+Ringing in at $105, the Mayfly is on par with its competitors.
+The Joey is more comfortable but significantly heavier, and is priced at $85.
+That said, since you're nearly sitting on the ground, you could have a taco-style chair for as low as $25.
+We think the Mayfly is reasonably priced, but we had a hard time finding its ideal market.

 As far as backpacking chairs go, the Alite Mayfly is a great middle ground.
 It's more comfortable than any of the taco-style chairs we tested and much lighter than most of the tent-style ones.
 It's durable yet very light, and all for a reasonable price.
 Though we couldn't quite give this chair one of our esteemed awards, this chair could be a great investment for those interested in a taco-style chair with comfort and light weight.